Summary of Typical Progress

 Your journey begins and continues with TIFI in this way:

-- Soon after you are accepted by your mentor (generally me or possibly someone in a close relationship with this program), you will join TIFI as a Trainer-in-Training.
+- Soon after you are accepted by your mentor (generally me or possibly someone in a close relationship with this program), you will join TIFI as a Trainee.
 There is a 3 tier fee structure for the period while you are training.
 US residents pay $75/yr, Europe & Canada $55/yr, Developing Countries $35/yr.

 - Three self-assessment sessions with both mentors present are required.
 Once you have had your final self-assessment session and both of your mentors agree you are ready, your primary mentor notifies the Institute.
 You will pay a $500 fee to the Institute (less for other countries).
 From here, your certificate will be prepared and mailed to your mentor(s) for their signature(s).
 You have a choice in your title for the certificate.
 With the Learning Community certification path, you can choose between Certified Focusing Professional or Focusing Trainer, or choose to have both titles on your certificate.